JoeyStanley/jekyll-for-designers/resources.md

 * [Michelle Cohn](https://michelledcohn.com) has written and posted a bunch of very useful [Praat scripts](https://michelledcohn.com/praat-scripts-2/) that you can download and use.

 * A YouTube channel called [ListenLab](https://www.youtube.com/playlist?list=PL6niCBwOhjHga4bCS83VJ2uKzQ8ZjEVeG&app=desktop) by Watt Winn that has a bunch of video tutorials on how to do stuff in Praat.

+* Another YouTube channel called [Intro to Speech Acoustics](https://www.youtube.com/playlist?app=desktop&list=PL6niCBwOhjHhQFfl88fQfdLgiD7QaShBo) that may be useful to students of acoustics, phonetics, etc.

 * And I've written a [tutorial](/blog/a-tutorial-on-extracting-foramnts-in-praat) on writing a script for basic automatic formant extraction.